Opening Hours:

 Prosper Paediatrics is not an emergency facility, and the associated doctors are unable to provide urgent services.

 The associated providers often consult part-time and have other professional responsibilities.
 Requests are managed, and appointments are offered as responsively as possible but not urgently.
-Your paediatrician or another associated paediatrician may be able to fit you in within a day or so for an urgent appointment or may not be able to offer an appointment or provide a response straight away.
+Your paediatrician or another associated paediatrician may be able to fit you in within a day or so for an urgent appointment.
+However, the providers may not be able to offer an appointment or provide a response straight away and are often heavily booked.
+In their professional discretion, they check results, their tasks (messages and requests) or incoming documents at a frequency they judge to be appropriate to their private practice and other professional and personal responsibilities.

 SHOULD MY CHILD HAVE MEDICAL CARE?
 SHOULD THEY HAVE URGENT CARE?